hackoregon/disaster-resilience-backend/README.md

 6. Create your api code.
 Checkout the [Django REST framework Guide](http://www.django-rest-framework.org/) on how to proceed.

 7. Once this completes you will now want to start up the project.
-We will use the `start.sh` script for this, again using the `-l` flag to run locally:  `./bin/start.sh -l` The first time you run this you will see the database restores.
+We will use the `start.sh` script for this, again using the `-d` flag to run locally:  `./bin/start.sh -d` The first time you run this you will see the database restores.
 You will also see the api container start up.

 ## Contributors and History